emacs-jp/emacs-jp.github.com/docs/tips/emacs-lisp-elements.md

 #+cindex: Destructuring
 -->

 Some of those clauses are a different way to express ~cond~.
 Arguably better, but not a clear winner in my opinion.
 What is impressive and a true paradigm shift is the concept of "destructuring", else the pattern matching done to the expression that effectively ~let~ binds elements of a list or cons cell to their corresponding index.
-The syntax used for this destructuring is arcane, until you relate it to the quasi-quote and the comma which are used for partial evaluation ([[#h:partial-evaluation-inside-of-a-list][Partial evaluation inside of a list]]).
+The syntax used for this destructuring is arcane, until you relate it to the quasi-quote and the comma which are used for partial evaluation ([Partial evaluation inside of a list](#h:partial-evaluation-inside-of-a-list)).
 With this in mind, consider ~pcase-let~, ~pcase-let*~, ~pcase-lambda~, and ~pcase-dolist~, as variations of the plain ~let~, ~let*~, ~lambda~, and ~dolist~ with the added feature of supporting destructuring.
 They are not doing any of the extras of ~pcase~ though---just destructuring on top of their familiar behaviour!
 This is especially useful when you are working with the return value of a function which comes as a list.
 I will not elaborate at length, as this is an advanced use-case.
 If you are already at that level, you do not need me to tell you what to write.
 For the rest of us who, like me, typically work with simpler code, the ~pcase-let~ serves as a sufficient illustration of the principle:

 ```emacs-lisp
 (defun my-split-string-at-space (string)